awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

 1. In **Group tags**, add or remove tags\.
 Group tags are metadata about your resource group\.
 They do not affect member resources\.
 To change the resources that are returned by the resource group's query, edit tags in **Grouping criteria**\.

    Group tags are useful if you plan to make this group a member of a larger group\.
-Because specifying at least a tag key is required to create a group, be sure to add at least a tag key in **Group tags** to groups that you plan to nest into larger groups\.
+Specifying at least a tag key is required to create a group\.
+Therefore, be sure to add at least a tag key in **Group tags** to groups that you plan to nest into larger groups\.

 1. Choose **View query results** to return the updated list of EC2 instances, S3 buckets, and Amazon RDS database instances in your account that match the specified tag keys\.
 If you do not see resources in the list that you expect, be sure that the resources are tagged with tags that you specified in**Grouping criteria**\.